rlofc/cage/docs/source/start.rst

 New Games
 ---------

-To start a new game project, clone **cage-boilerplate**:
+To start a new game project, clone **cage-bp** (Cage Boilerplate):

 ::

     git clone https://github.com/rlofc/cage-bp.git my_game

-By default, cage boiler plate is configured to find cage side-by-side to it, but you can edit the Makefile to change this.
+By default, the boilerplate project is configured to find cage side-by-side relative to its location, but you can edit the Makefile to change this.